MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/operator-gestures-HL2.md

 ### The gesture frame

-HoloLens has sensors that can see a few feet to either side of you.
-When you use gestures, you'll need to keep them inside that frame, or HoloLens won't see them.
+[!include[pn-hololens](../includes/pn-hololens.md)] has sensors that can see a few feet to either side of you.
+When you use gestures, you'll need to keep them inside that frame, or [!include[pn-hololens](../includes/pn-hololens.md)] won't see them.
 As you move around, the frame moves with you.
 When your hand is inside the frame, the cursor looks like a ring.
-When HoloLens can't see your hand, the cursor changes to a dot.
+When [!include[pn-hololens](../includes/pn-hololens.md)] can't see your hand, the cursor changes to a dot.

 ### Need a tutorial on gestures?